mhinz/vim-galore/README.md

 By the way, the buffer list is global and you can access any buffer from any tab.

-## Active, loaded, listed, named buffers?
+## Active, loaded, listed, named buffers

 Run Vim like this `vim file1`.
 The file's content will be loaded into a buffer.
 You have a **loaded buffer** now.
 The content of the buffer is only synchronized